by Texas Homesteader ~

 *contains affiliate link

-So each morning I go out to the garden and pick a few 3″ – 4″ pickling-sized cucumbers and set them in the fridge until I figure I have enough to make refrigerator pickles.
+So each morning I’d go out to the garden and pick a few 3″ – 4″ pickling-sized cucumbers and set them in the fridge until I figured I had enough to make refrigerator pickles.

 It doesn’t take long since I’m making them 1 quart jar at a time this year.